A parallel Python test runner built around subunit

 - The code of the project is on Github: https://github.com/mtreinish/stestr

 stestr v2.x.x release series will be the last series that supports Python 2.
-Support for Python 2.7 will be dropped in stestr release 3.0.0 which is being planned for early 2020.
+Support for Python 2.7 was dropped in stestr release 3.0.0.

 stestr is parallel Python test runner designed to execute unittest test suites using multiple processes to split up execution of a test suite.
 It also will store a history of all test runs to help in debugging failures and optimizing the scheduler to improve speed.
 To accomplish this goal it uses the subunit protocol to facilitate streaming and storing results from multiple workers.